chinapedia/wikipedia.abstract.en/Page/Reverse_transcriptase.md

 Function in viruses

-HIV-1_Reverse_Transcriptase_with_Active_Sites.pngs of the RNase H active site and the polymerase active site are shown in ball-and-stick form.]]
+s of the RNase H active site and the polymerase active site are shown in ball-and-stick form.]]
 The enzymes are encoded and used by viruses that use reverse transcription as a step in the process of replication.
 Reverse-transcribing RNA viruses, such as retroviruses, use the enzyme to reverse-transcribe their RNA genomes into DNA, which is then integrated into the host genome and replicated along with it.
 Reverse-transcribing DNA viruses, such as the hepadnaviruses, can allow RNA to serve as a template in assembling and making DNA strands.
 HIV infects humans with the use of this enzyme.
 Without reverse transcriptase, the viral genome would not be able to incorporate into the host cell, resulting in failure to replicate.

 Process of reverse transcription